ShareGate Management provides easy-to-use features that can help you govern, secure, and oversee the teams and groups in your Microsoft environment.

 - Microsoft Teams is a chat-based collaboration hub based on the foundation of Microsoft 365 groups, where users can create teams for daily work.

-Tip: The person who creates a team or group is called the owner.
+Tip: The person who creates a team, group, or communication site is called the owner.
 Owners are needed to take action on the policies you set up with ShareGate.

 For more details on the nuance of teams and groups, check out our article What is the relationship between Microsoft Teams, Microsoft 365 Groups, and Microsoft services?